-Enroll in the Emmanuel College First-Year Focus Leadership Academy, our leadership development program geared at first-year students who demonstrate leadership potential, commitment to the future of Emmanuel College and a strong drive to achieve great things at EC.
-For more information, contact Kevin Farrell, Director of Student Center Services/Assistant Director of Student Activities, at email@example.com.
+Enroll in the Emmanuel College Leadership Academy, our leadership development program geared at first-year students who demonstrate leadership potential, commitment to the future of Emmanuel College and a strong drive to achieve great things at EC.
+For more information, contact Kelli Connors, Assistant Director, Student Involvement and Leadership Development, at email@example.com.

-Connect with your upper-class ACE Guide on a regular basis to learn how to succeed in academic, co-curricular and social life at EC.
+Connect with your upper-class Orientation Leaders (OL) on a regular basis to learn how to succeed in academic, co-curricular and social life at EC.
 Why not learn from someone who has been through what you are going through?
-You'll meet your ACE Guide the first week of class in your ACE section and you'll have the opportunity to utilize them as a friend and resource for the whole first semester and beyond!
+You'll meet your OLs at Orientation and reconnect with them during Welcome Week.
+You'll have the opportunity to utilize the OLs as friends and resources for the whole first semester and beyond!
 Make sure to take full advantage of this opporunity!!

 Involvement will help make your experience your own.
 Upper-class student leaders will introduce you to more than 50 clubs and organizations at this annual event sponsored by the Office of Student Activities.

 The four-year plan will be your academic roadmap to your experience at Emmanuel.
-Make sure not to miss your first meeting with your Academic Advisor during September, as you will build your four-year plan, and hear about the Majors Exploration Program (MEP).
+Make sure not to miss your first meeting with your Academic Advisor during September, as you will build your four-year plan, and hear about the FOCUS program.
 Your class schedule lists the date, time and location of your first meeting with your Academic Advisor.

 Meet your Class Advisors, connect with the Class of 2022 and start to decide what mark your class will leave at Emmanuel.
 You'll also learn how to take on leadership roles as a Class Officer.